 The Mercedes E-Class Estate is the most recent in a trio impressive mid-range Mercedes intended at the middle-management business execs.

-the saloon for the 'traditional, no-nonsense exec', the coupe for the 'thrusting, go-getting exec' as well as the Estate for the 'family man exec'.
+At slightest that’s the target audience, with the saloon for the 'traditional, no-nonsense exec', the coupe for the 'thrusting, go-getting exec' as well as the Estate for the 'family man exec'.

-s to cover up all the bases.
+The E-Class Estate is the model that seems to cover up all the bases.
 It is probably the best-looking of them all (the Mercedes E-Class design seems to lend itself well to the touring model); it has got plenty of loadspace and with a target market likely to be a golf-playing father-of-two its pretty much strike the bullseye.

 Prices haven't been announced yet but Estate buyers will possibly have to pay a £2,000 premium over the saloon.
 Expect to pay between £32k for the entry-level E200 CDI, around £50k for the E500 and then just over £70k for the E63 AMG version.